On Photography: Sophie Rivera, 1938-2021 | Photofocus

 New York City, the 70s

 The city was a wild place in the 1970s.
 Puerto Ricans were portrayed in books and movies as hustlers, addicts and drug pushers.
 Street photographer Sophie Rivera was concerned about the less than positive depiction of her fellow Puerto Ricans.
-Rocio Aranda-Alavardo, former curator at El Museo del Barrio, said, “Sophie wanted to record her people with dignity and tenderness,”
+Rocio Aranda-Alavardo, former curator at El Museo del Barrio, said, “Sophie wanted to record her people with dignity and tenderness.”

 Latinx artists at that time were not seen in galleries or in museums.
 “What struck me was that Sophie was always right there, she was just part of that scene, one of the few women,” said Elizabeth Ferrer.